number-25/MotifScanner.jl/workbook.md

 This functionality will be handled with the `ArgParse.jl` [package](https://argparsejl.readthedocs.io/en/latest/argparse.html).

 **Safechecks**
 * Is the input file a FASTA file?
-Does it have the correct extension?
+Does it have the correct extension? [done]
 * Ensure that the identifier for each sequence is unique, otherwise clashes will take place, and results will be combined for sequences with the same id.
   * Warn the user if the identifiers are not unique, and print which ones they are so that they can be changed manually.